 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>dmiessler.com | grep understanding - Latest Comments in Titanium &amp;#8220;Liquidmetal&amp;#8221; USB Thumbdrive [4GB]</title><link>http://danielrm26.disqus.com/</link><description>dmiessler.com/about/</description><language>en</language><lastBuildDate>Thu, 31 Aug 2006 14:46:32 -0000</lastBuildDate><item><title>Re: Titanium &amp;#8220;Liquidmetal&amp;#8221; USB Thumbdrive [4GB]</title><link>http://dmiessler.com/blog/titanium-liquidmetal-usb-thumbdrive-4gb#comment-4351128</link><description>There's an obvious problem to putting the keychain attachment on the drive itself rather than the cap: your keys remain attached to the drive.
-This'd be a problem if the port is in a tight place, like the back of the computer, or if you need your keys for something else while you need the drive plugged in.&lt;br&gt;&lt;br&gt;I think there's an obvious solution, too: put a secure fixture on the drive that will detach via some manipulation from your keychain.
-Something spring-loaded and small, like a &lt;a href="http://www.answers.com/topic/carabiner" rel="nofollow"&gt;carabiner&lt;/a&gt;.
-If you had a small carabiner permanently attached to the drive that could quickly pop off your keychain (but otherwise stay reliably attached), it'd solve the problem perfectly.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jason Powell</dc:creator><pubDate>Thu, 31 Aug 2006 14:46:32 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>dmiessler.com | grep understanding - Latest Comments in Titanium &amp;#8220;Liquidmetal&amp;#8221; USB Thumbdrive [4GB]</title><link>http://danielrm26.disqus.com/</link><description>dmiessler.com/about/</description><atom:link href="https://danielrm26.disqus.com/titanium_8220liquidmetal8221_usb_thumbdrive_4gb/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 31 Aug 2006 14:46:32 -0000</lastBuildDate><item><title>Re: Titanium &amp;#8220;Liquidmetal&amp;#8221; USB Thumbdrive [4GB]</title><link>http://dmiessler.com/blog/titanium-liquidmetal-usb-thumbdrive-4gb#comment-4351128</link><description>&lt;p&gt;There's an obvious problem to putting the keychain attachment on the drive itself rather than the cap: your keys remain attached to the drive.
+This'd be a problem if the port is in a tight place, like the back of the computer, or if you need your keys for something else while you need the drive plugged in.&lt;/p&gt;&lt;p&gt;I think there's an obvious solution, too: put a secure fixture on the drive that will detach via some manipulation from your keychain.
+Something spring-loaded and small, like a &lt;a href="http://www.answers.com/topic/carabiner" rel="nofollow noopener" target="_blank" title="http://www.answers.com/topic/carabiner"&gt;carabiner&lt;/a&gt;.
+If you had a small carabiner permanently attached to the drive that could quickly pop off your keychain (but otherwise stay reliably attached), it'd solve the problem perfectly.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jason Powell</dc:creator><pubDate>Thu, 31 Aug 2006 14:46:32 -0000</pubDate></item></channel></rss>